Key Takeaways

 - Hold this yoga posture for 45 seconds to 1 minute or 4-12 breaths as you regulate your breathing.

-- Uncurl your spine slowly to raise your upper body to return to the sitting position on the heels while inhaling.
+- Uncurl your spine slowly to raise your upper body and return to the heel sitting position while inhaling.

 Bhujangasana (Cobra Pose)

-- Lie down on your chest and place your palms flat on the ground directly under your shoulders.
+- Lie on your chest and flat your palms on the ground directly under your shoulders.

 - Bend your elbows straight back and keep them close to your sides.